emacs-exordium/exordium/README.md

 * This feature requires RTags diagnostics to be turned on.

-To enable it automatically, set the variable `*init-rtags-auto-complete*` to true in your `init-local-prefs.el`.
+To enable it automatically, set the variable `*init-rtags-auto-complete*` to true in your `prefs.el`.
 Note that auto-complete for `#include` header files does not work in this case, because it does not know what project you are in.

 To enable it manually, type <kbd>C-c r A</kbd>.
 This will take effect for all C++ files you open from that point.
 This key also sets auto-complete for the